d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 ## Discussion

-You've now gotten a taste of the power of automatic differentiation.
+You have now gotten a taste of the power of automatic differentiation.
 The development of libraries for calculating derivatives both automatically and efficiently has been a massive productivity booster